CarlesBou/face/README.md

 ## Repository description
-The repository contains the source files developed to implement the new local explainer for Feed-forward Neural Networks (FNNs) and the code for the different experiments run to test the validity of the proposal.
+The repository contains the source files developed to implement the new local post-hoc explainer for Feed-forward Neural Networks (FNNs) named "**Feature Attribution Computed Exactly (FACE)**" and the code for the different experiments run to test the validity of the proposal.

 It has been implemented in Python and uses Keras and Tensorflow framework.